MorrellLAB/Barley_NAM_Parents/README.md

 5. GATK_GenotypeGVCFs.job (task array)
 6. PreFiltering.job (to create a high confidence subset)
 7. ConcatVCF.job
-8. GATK_VariantRecalibrator.job (not posted on Github yet)
+8. GATK_VariantRecalibrator.job
-9. PostFiltering.job (not posted on Github yet)
+9. PostFiltering.job

 Scripts 1, 3, 4, 5, and 8 were based off of [previous GATK scripts](https://github.com/MorrellLAB/Deleterious_GP/tree/master/Job_Scripts/Seq_Handling) by Tom Kono for the Bad Mutations II project.

 Scripts 6, 7, 8, and 9 were based off of [this workflow](https://github.com/lilei1/MBE_samples) by Li Lei for the SNP calling of the samples from the Kono et al. 2016 MBE paper.
+Supplimentary python scripts used for filtering can also be found at the above link.

 ### SRA Accession Numbers